 Arizona Department of Agriculture

-Established January 1, 1991 by Laws 1989, Chapter 162.
-Assumed responsibility for several stand-alone agencies, many that had existed since the early 1900’s.
-Statutory authority is found at A.R.S. §§ 3-101 et seq.
+Established January 1, 1991, by Laws 1989, Chapter 162, the Department assumed responsibility for several stand-alone agencies, many that had existed since the early 1900’s.
+Statutory authority is found at A.R.S. §§3-101 et seq.
+Administrative rules are in the Arizona Administrative Code Title 3, at A.A.C.
+R3-1-101 et seq.

 The Animal Services Division is responsible for milk, dairy, livestock and aquaculture regulation, the state veterinarian, meat, poultry and egg inspection and the administrative functions authorized or contracted pursuant to law for the Arizona Beef Council.